 - Inadequate information on returns policy, delivery schedule, etc.

-- Additional mode of payments like promo codes, gift coupons, digital wallets, etc. unavailable
+- An additional mode of payments like promo codes, gift coupons, digital wallets, etc. unavailable

 How To Reduce Cart Abandonment And Increase Conversion Rates?